siddharthroy12/Portfolio-website/content/blogs/build-a-free-blog-with-next-js-and-netlify-cms.md

 * In a typical create-react-app, all the rendering happens at the client-side but Next.js allows us to pre-render pages and it has two forms **Static Generation** (Using `getStaticProps`) and **Server Side Rendering** (Using `getServerSideProps`).
 [Learn more](https://nextjs.org/docs/basic-features/pages#pre-rendering)
 * In the `getStaticProps` function, we are listing all the files in the blogs folder, parse the front matter and slug based on filename, and return them.
-* In the Component function, we are simply listing all the blogs from the `blogs` array that is given from `getStaticProps` and using `Link` Component from Next.js for fast client-side page transition.
+* In the Home component, we are simply listing all the blogs from the `blogs` array that is given from `getStaticProps` and using `Link` Component from Next.js for fast client-side page transition.
+* We are using `Head` component from `next/head` to set the title of the page.

 Let's check how it looks on the browser.